jeremysanders/forkqueue/README.md

         print(result)
 ```

 Using `ordered=False` the results can be returned in any order.
 This makes returning results quicker and uses less memory for storing results until ready.
 The `retn_ids=True` option also returns the job ID, allowing results to be identified.
-This example returns results in any order, populating an output array, and writing `[0, 1, 4, 9]`.
+Job IDs can either be given, or are automatically created from an integer incrementing from 0.
+This example returns results in any order, populating an output array, and writing `[1, 4, 9, 16]`.

 ```python
 from poolqueue import PoolQueue